MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-power-bi.md

 ### Work with a subset of data

 Consider working with a subset of your data.
 For example, you can create [segments](segments.md) instead of exporting all customer records to Power BI.

+## Troubleshooting

+### Customer Insights instance not showing up in Power BI after configuring the connector

+Instances that have more than one [relationship](https://docs.microsoft.com/en-us/dynamics365/customer-insights/audience-insights/relationships) defined between identical two entities in Audience Insights will not be available in the Power BI connector.

+To identify and remove the duplicate relationships, follow these steps:

+1. Navigate to the **Relationships** page of your instance that is not showing up in Power BI.
+2. Identify any duplicate relationships:
+   Check if there is more than one relationship defined between the same two entities.
+   Check if there is a relationship created between two entities that are both included in the unification process.
+There is an implicit relationship defined between all entities included in the unification process.
+3. Remove any duplicate relationships identified.

+After having removed the duplicate relationships, configure the Power BI connector again and the instance should now show up.